What is this?

 Starbucks Gift Cards

 March 23, 2017 – Hi From The Other Side has a way for you to make a connection over a great cup of coffee at Starbucks.
-If you are one of the first to be matched during this limited offer, you will receive a Starbucks e-gift card to redeem together at a nearby store.
+If you are matched during this limited offer, you will receive a Starbucks e-gift card to redeem together at a nearby store.
+Learn more.

 Won't this just end in a shouting match?